 Building a Successful Forex Trading Plan: Step-by-Step Guide

-The forex market is a market where currencies are bought, sold, and exchanged, and it is the world’s largest and most liquid financial market.
-The market transacts more than $8 trillion on a daily basis.
-The market operates 24 hours a day, and five days a week.
+The foreign exchange (forex) market is a marketplace where currencies are bought, sold, and exchanged, and it is the world’s largest and most liquid financial market.
+On average, the market transacts more than $7.5 trillion on a daily basis.
+The market operates 24 hours a day and five days a week.
 In this market, users gain profit due to fluctuations in the prices of various currency pairs.

 In forex trading, a trading pair is nothing but the value of one currency when compared to another currency.
 For example, the pair EUR/USD indicates how many US dollars (USD) are needed to buy one euro (EUR).
 The first currency in the pair is known as the base currency, and the second currency is known as the quote currency.
 So if EUR/USD is 1.10, it means 1.10 dollars are needed to make 1 euro.